Christmas Dinner Pizza

 How did it taste?
 Well these are the actual words of our main recipe creators 8 year old son “That was the most creative and delicious pizza yet, dad, can we have it again?

 Just to put this into context, it included every morsel of sprout gobbled up!

-We had a slight variation on pigs in blankets, resting our pigs instead on blankets of Prosciutto.
+We had a slight variation on pigs in blankets, resting our pigs instead on blankets of our delicious Prosciutto.
 Worked perfectly.

-It was cold outside so we opted for the kitchen oven.
+It was cold outside when we cooked so we opted for the kitchen oven.